Yankees vs. Mariners Player Props Betting Odds

-Player prop bet options for Ty France, Gleyber Torres and others are available when the Seattle Mariners host the New York Yankees at T-Mobile Park on Monday at 9:40 PM ET.
+The Seattle Mariners host the New York Yankees at T-Mobile Park on Tuesday at 9:40 PM ET.
+Those looking to place a player prop bet can find odds on Julio Rodriguez, Aaron Judge and others in this contest.

 Bet on this matchup or its props with DraftKings!